zxc916684603/ecs/intl.en-US/Product Introduction/Block storage/Elastic block storage.md

 -   If you want to restore the elastic block storage to the status when the snapshot is created, you can [roll back the disk](../../../../intl.en-US/User Guide/Cloud disks/Roll back a cloud disk.md#) by using its snapshot.
 -   If you want to restore the elastic block storage to the status when it is created, you can [reinitialize the disk](../../../../intl.en-US/User Guide/Cloud disks/Reinitialize a cloud disk.md#).
 -   If you do not need the elastic block storage, you can [detach](../../../../intl.en-US/User Guide/Cloud disks/Detach a cloud disk.md#) and [release it](../../../../intl.en-US/User Guide/Cloud disks/Release a cloud disk.md#).
--   If you do not need the elastic block storage, you can detach and release it.

 For more information about the operations on cloud disks, see the [Cloud disks](../../../../intl.en-US/User Guide/Cloud disks/Create a cloud disk.md#) section in the User Guide.